shanuzi/Progress/02. Progress-Tracking/Individual - Progress/Day3-Feb10.md

 - [ ] OSINT
 - [ ] Other: ___________

-**Primary Specialty:** 180 minutes
+**Primary Specialty:** <ins>180</ins> minutes

-**Secondary Specialty:** 30 minutes
+**Secondary Specialty:** <ins>30</ins> minutes

 **Other Categories:** _____ minutes

 ### 5. Reflection (Qualitative)

 **What went well today?**

-I was able to apply my technique of finding flags by following my own process, inspecting code, checking the network, then intercept request/responses.
+<ins>I was able to apply my technique of finding flags by following my own process, inspecting code, checking the network, then intercept request/responses. </ins>

 **What challenged you?**

-What challenged me is that I'm unaware of the idea that you can manipulate URL links to access different files or data.
-I was stuck to the problem for some time.
+<ins>What challenged me is that I'm unaware of the idea that you can manipulate URL links to access different files or data.
+I was stuck to the problem for some time.</ins>

 **Key learning:**

-Able to learn new techniques, such as editing the URL to access hidden files, e.g., robots.txt.
+<ins>Able to learn new techniques, such as editing the URL to access hidden files, e.g., robots.txt.
+I was also able to learn a little bit of git.</ins>

 **Tomorrow's focus:**

-More CTF challenges and new techniques.
+<ins>More CTF challenges and new techniques.</ins>